-- 1. Oversight for ensuring impacted parishes developed Long Term Recovery Plans as required under FEMA's ESF-14 in 2006; - 2.
-State adoption of the National Building Code Standards in 2006; and - 3.
-Proactively ensuring parish adoption of the Advisory Base Flood Elevations (ABFEs) with concurrent adjustments in permits issued for new construction and height or elevation requirements issued after the respective adoptions.
+- 2. State adoption of the National Building Code Standards in 2006; and - Proactively ensuring parish adoption of the Advisory Base Flood Elevations (ABFEs) with concurrent adjustments in permits issued for new construction and height or elevation requirements issued after the respective adoptions.